-As one of the motivations for building Estonian treebank is the research on predicate-argument structures it is significant to distiguish at least between verb-dependent and free adverbials.
+As one of the motivations for building Estonian treebank is the research on predicate-argument structures it is significant to distinguish at least between verb-dependent and independent adverbials.

-5.2.
-Non-finite clauses
+5.2 Non-finite clauses

 Non-finite clausal constructions (infinitival and averbal clauses, short clauses with participles as a predicate, ma-supine infinitival clauses, participles as noun modifiers) are not easy to recognize in Estonian, especially when they are not separated by a comma.
-Moreover, there are no infinitival markers (like to in English) in Estonian.
-This problem caused 8 errors in the corpus Estonian-best.
+This problem caused 8 errors in the Estonian-best corpus (example in figure 4).